 Prerequisite: Counter Registration Required.

 MUCA 391

 Directed Study in Music Composition and Arranging

 Directed study follows a syllabus set primarily by the instructor to meet the needs or interests of an individual student or small group of students.
 The main goal of directed study is knowledge or skill acquisition, not research or creative work.
 Units: Variable.

 Prerequisite: Counter Registration Required

 MUCA 395

 Internship in Music Composition and Arranging

 An experience-based project in music developed in consultation with a designated supervisor and a conservatory faculty member, comprising a work component and an academic component.
 The academic component of the internship, carried out under the supervision of the faculty member, may include readings related to the substance of the internship, discussions with the faculty member, and a written report or other culminating project appropriate to the discipline.
 Units: Variable.

 Prerequisite: Counter Registration Required

 MUCA 399

 Independent Study in Music Composition and Arranging

 Students considering an honors project should register for independent study for one or more terms.
 Units: Variable.

 MUCA 400

 Topics in Music Composition

 Selected topics in contemporary music, intended for theory/composition majors and other students interested in music composition.

+Topic for Fall 2013: Electroacoustic Music Composition

+This course is a composition-based introduction to electronic and computer music.
+Through project-based activities, the course will cover topics on electroacoustic repertoire and techniques.
 Units: Variable.

-Topic for Winter 2013: Electroacoustic Composition and Performance This course is a collaborative seminar that provides a unique opportunity for performers and composers to become better acquainted with the genre of contemporary electroacoustic music.
-Each student will explore the genre through performance, composition, and research.
-Units: Variable.

 Prerequisite: MUTH 301

 MUCA 530

 Advanced Jazz Writing Skills

-A continuation of MUCA 331, 332, 333 through private instruction.
+A continuation of MUCA 230 and MUCA 330 that focuses upon special recital, concert, recording, and honors projects in jazz composition.
 May be repeated for credit.
 Units: 3.

-Prerequisite: MUCA 333 and admission to an emphasis in jazz studies, or consent of instructor
+Prerequisite: MUCA 330 and admission to the emphasis in jazz, or consent of instructor

 MUCA 550

 Advanced Composition

 Composition in various forms and for various media, culminating in at least one work for large ensemble.
 Theory/composition majors must complete a minimum of two terms.
 May be repeated for credit.
 Units: 3.

 Prerequisite: Two terms minimum of MUCA 350

 MUCA 590

-Tutorial Studies in Music Composition and Arranging
+Tutorial Studies in Music Composition and Arranging Units: Variable.

-Units: Variable.

 Prerequisite: Counter Registration Required.

 MUCA 591

 Directed Study in Music Composition and Arranging

 Directed study follows a syllabus set primarily by the instructor to meet the needs or interests of an individual student or small group of students.
 The main goal of directed study is knowledge or skill acquisition, not research or creative work.
 Units: Variable.

 Prerequisite: Counter Registration Required

 MUCA 595

 Internship in Music Composition and Arranging

 An experience-based project in music developed in consultation with a designated supervisor and a conservatory faculty member, comprising a work component and an academic component.
 The academic component of the internship, carried out under the supervision of the faculty member, may include readings related to the substance of the internship, discussions with the faculty member, and a written report or other culminating project appropriate to the discipline.
 Units: Variable.

 Prerequisite: Counter Registration Required

 MUCA 599

 Independent Study in Music Composition and Arranging

 Students considering an honors project should register for independent study for one or more terms.
 Units: Variable.

 Prerequisite: Counter Registration Required.

 MUCA 690

 Tutorial Studies in Music Composition and Arranging

 Units: Variable.